raydac/java-binary-block-parser/README.md

   - added `Object newInstance(Class)` method support of mapped classes to generate local class member instances
   - added generating of `makeFIELD()` method for structure types in Java class converter
   - refactoring

-- **1.4.1 (20-aug-2018)**
-  - fixed incompatibility in tokenizer regex syntax for Android SDK [#23](https://github.com/raydac/java-binary-block-parser/issues/23)
-  - added DslBinCustom annotation to provide way to mark custom type fields for JBBPDslBuilder
-  - fixed NPE in JBBPDslBuilder for not-provided outBitNumber attribute in annotated field  marked as type BIT or BIT_ARRAY [#20](https://github.com/raydac/java-binary-block-parser/issues/20)
-  - naming of fields has been made more tolerant, now it is allowed to have field names with names similar to data types
-  - improved check of field names in JBBPDslBuilder [#21](https://github.com/raydac/java-binary-block-parser/issues/21)

 [Full changelog](https://github.com/raydac/java-binary-block-parser/blob/master/changelog.txt)